Wang-lab-UCSD/RESP2/README.md

 your device.
 You may need to change these lines in the requirements file if this is indeed the case.

+Note that the weights for the final model will be downloaded if you run any of the last three experiments and the weights have not been downloaded already.

 Finally, xGPR may have some incompatibility with the latest version of numpy, which included some breaking changes.
 We'll have a fix for this in the next version of xGPR.